If you can not find the radio code, don't worry, we will show you three other methods to get the radio code for a Honda.

 Why does a Honda radio say enter code?

 Honda radios say enter code because:

 When enter code displays on a Honda radio, it means the radio is on anti-theft mode.
 The code may be written down on the owner's manual.
 If not, visit a Honda dealer or use an online service to retrieve the code.

 How many digits is the Honda radio code?

 Most Honda radio codes are five digits long.
 No letters.

 Why is my Honda asking for a radio code?

 If your Honda car battery died, you disconnected the battery or removed the radio fuse, the radio will ask for a radio code when turned on.

-Can I get Honda radio code from VIN number?
+Can I get the Honda radio code from the VIN number?

 No. You can not get a Honda radio code by VIN number.
 Instead, you need the serial number of the radio.
 Call the dealership with the serial number of the radio and ask for the radio code.